richpeck/exception_handler/README.md

 ![config.exceptions_app - The key to all Rails exceptions][exceptions_app]

-**ExceptionHandler** uses our [custom middleware](lib/exception_handler/engine.rb#L28) to extract *all* the exception data for the request.
-Combined with a robust `config` infrastructure, it allows us to fully customize the entire exception protocol:

 <p align="center">
   <img src="readme/controller_middleware.jpg" title="ExceptionsController compiles the exception & delivers to the front-end" />
 </p>

-It's completely unique - the **only** professional solution to catch, process & handle exceptions in Rails.
+This is the **only** professional solution to catch, process & handle exceptions in Rails.

 ----------